High Availability Architecture#

 Although not strictly required for high availability, an application gateway can sit in front of the VPC.

 If you choose to add a gateway component, ensure that the gateway can support availability across multiple availability zones and balance traffic as needed.

 Load Balancers are the only ESS component in the public subnets.
 If reliance on the SLA of a single load balancer for the ESS deployment insufficient, you can use multiple load balancers; i.e., have a load balancer in each availability zone.
 You can even use another load balancer to front the multiple load balancers.

 The Load Balancers will each have public DNS addresses.
-These should be
+The following

-The ESS system stores data in a PostgreSQL database.
+The ESS system stores data in multiple PostgreSQL databases.